-Documents for the Wylie EDC are typically signed by the Board President.
-In the absence of the President, the Vice President has the authority to sign.
+The Board President typically signs documents for the Wylie EDC.
+In the President's absence, the Vice President has the authority to sign.
 However, some documents are delegated for signature by the Board President and/or Executive Director through motion.